weikanglim/kusto-synced/README.md

-# Kusto Synced (ksd)
+# Kusto Synced (`ksd`)

-Kusto Synced (ksd) is a tool that simplifies and accelerates development for Kusto.
+Kusto Synced (`ksd`) is a tool that simplifies and accelerates development for Kusto.

+`ksd` enables you to:

 - Store commonly used Kusto functions and tables in source control.
 Deploy the changes using a single command locally or on CI: `ksd sync`
 - Share reusable functions across teams.
-Functions are organized in the cluster database using the filesystem directory structure, with first-class support for adding documentation.
+Functions are organized in the cluster database using the filesystem directory structure, with first-class support for adding function documentation.
-- Write functions and test them in Azure Data Explorer.
-Once you're happy, simply store it in a file. ksd automatically transpiles your User-Defined function declarations to Stored Function declarations to be saved in the database.
+- Author source controlled functions with ease.
+Write functions and test them in Azure Data Explorer (or any of your favorite editors).
+Once you're happy, simply store it in a file. `ksd` automatically handles syncing these declarations to your Kusto database.
+(Learn more about this by running `ksd sync --help`)

 ## Walkthrough